Quansight-Labs/quansight-labs-site/posts/2020/03/pytorch-tensoriterator-internals.md

 In the above example, the `char** data` gives a pointer to the data within the tensor in the same order that you specify when you build the iterator.
-Note that in order to make the implementation agnostic of any particular data type, you will always receive the data typecast to `char` (think of it as a bunch of bytes).
+Note that in order to make the implementation agnostic of any particular data type, you will always receive the pointer typecast to `char` (think of it as a bunch of bytes).

 The second argument is `int64_t* strides` which is an array containing the strides of each tensor in the dimension that you're iterating over.
 We can add this stride to the